bbauska/meta-react-basics/README.md

 <h4>Lifting state up, again</h4>

-You will now write a new top-level component called Game to display a list of past moves.
-That's where you will place the history state that contains the entire game history.
+<p>You will now write a new top-level component called Game to display a
+list of past moves.
+That's where you will place the history state that contains the entire game history.</p>

-Placing the history state into the Game component will let you remove the squares state from its child Board component.
+<p>Placing the history state into the Game component will let you remove
+the squares state from its child Board component.
 Just like you "lifted state up" from the Square component into the Board component, you will now lift it up from the Board into the top-level Game component.
-This gives the Game component full control over the Board's data and lets it instruct the Board to render previous turns from the history.
+This gives the Game component full control over the Board's data and lets it instruct the Board to render previous turns from the history.</p>

-First, add a Game component with export default.
-Have it render the Board component and some markup:
+<p>First, add a Game component with export default.
+Have it render the
+Board component and some markup:</p>

 <details open>
   <summary>React code:</summary>